popphp/docs/getting_started/services.rst

 -------------------

 You have a couple of different options when setting services.
-You can pass callable strings or already instantiated instances of objects, although the latter would be potentially less efficient.
+You can pass callable strings or already instantiated instances of objects, although the latter could be potentially less efficient.
 Also, if needed, you can define parameters that will be passed into the service being called.

 Valid callable service strings are as follows: